nosilver4u/ewww-image-optimizer/readme.txt

 * fixed: front-end scripts loading for page builders when they shouldn't be
 * fixed: when using WP/LR Sync, EWWWIO_WPLR_AUTO does not trigger optimization for new images
 * fixed: img element search parsing JSON incorrectly
+* fixed: WebP uploads not resized to max dimensions

 = 6.2.1 =
 * fixed: Lazy Load regression prevents above-the-fold CSS background images from loading